 Being able to identify errors in a program is not only useful for your exam, but will help you to improve your own code too.

-Two types of error will be shown in code – syntax errors and logic errors.
+Two types of error happen in the code that we write – syntax errors and logic errors.
 Whilst both will create issues in your programs, they are treated separately.

 When we talk about the syntax of a spoken language like English, we are referring to the spelling & grammar of the language.
 This is no different for programming languages – a programming syntax error means that there is either a spelling error in one of the key words, or there is something wrong with the way that the code has been structured.